-With a Web-based utility, it is easy to configure and manage the TL-WR710N 150Mbps Wireless N Mini Pocket Router - Advanced Edition.
+With a Web-based utility, it is easy to configure and manage the TL-WR902AC.
 The Web-based utility can be used on any Windows, Macintosh or UNIX OS with a Web browser, such as Microsoft Internet Explorer, Mozilla Firefox or Apple Safari.

-To access the configuration utility, open a web-browser and type in the default address http://tplinklogin.net in the address field of the browser.
+To access the configuration utility, open a web-browser and type in the default address http://tplinkwifi.net in the address field of the browser.

-After a moment, a login window will appear, similar to the Figure 3-3.
+After a moment, a login window will appear.
 Enter admin for the User Name and Password, both in lower case letters.
-Then click the OK button or press the Enter key.
+Then click the Login button or press the Enter key.